aztecrex/docker-workshop/Part2.md

 ### Add Networks

-Add service and storage networks to your override.
+Add service and database networks to your override.

 ```yaml
 version: '2'